The Holy Spirit

 Supernatural work of the Holy Spirit –

-Read the Bible talking about Saul's conversion on the Damascus Road.
-Alternatively, you could use a DVD or clip, if you can find anything!
+Read the Bible talking about Saul’s conversion on the Damascus Road.
+Alternatively, you could use a movie clip if you can find anything!

 The Holy Spirit and Healing –